Chica and Jo Chica and Jo

 Now your game is all done and ready to play!

-To play, put your fingers through the rings, and place a golf ball in the carrying frame.
-Pull on both of the strings strategically to move the frame left and right, up and down, around the obstacles.
+To play, put your fingers through the rings, and place a golf ball in the carrier.
+Pull on both of the strings strategically to move the carrier left and right, up and down, around the obstacles.
 If you can make it to the top target hole without falling into one of the others along the way, you win!

 Because this game is two-sided, two people can play at once.
 And since we made the mazes identical, it makes for a fair race between two players to see who can get there first.